Guideline for applications for authorisation of clinical trials of medicinal products in humans

 Submission of application to the Danish Medicines Agency

-Companies, including CROs (Contract Research Organisations) engaged in clinical trials of medicines in humans can apply for authorisation of clinical trials and submit notifications about ongoing trials to the Danish Medicines Agency via DKMAnet, our access-controlled extranet.
-Applicants who do not have access to DKMAnet can send documentation electronically on CD-ROM or online via Eudralink.
+Companies, including CROs (Contract Research Organisations) engaged in clinical trials of medicines in humans can submit applications for authorisation of clinical trials and submit notifications about ongoing trials to the Danish Medicines Agency via Eudralink or e-mail directly to our clinical trial inbox.
 For more information, please see:

 Application form (EudraCT form) and documentation